Oyun Kombu-Dorzhu: Ambyn–noyan

 Oyun Kombu-Dorzhu on horseback, 1914.

 Kombu-Dorzhu's reign as ambyn–noyan began in 1899, and, unlike that of his father, it was marked by the weakening of his position.
 A power struggle between him and the noyans of the kozhuuns came about; he eventually became unable to exert authority in any of the kozhuuns besides Oyunnar, which was his own.
 Khemchik broke away from his rule in 1908.
 Tannu Uriankhai became independent from China in 1911 as the Xinhai Revolution put an end to the Qing dynasty, coinciding with the secession of Uryankhay's southern neighbour, Outer Mongolia.
-The noyans' opinions on where to direct the Uryankhay Republic geopolitically were divided between those who wanted to join Mongolia and Russia.
+The noyans' opinions on where to direct Tannu Uriankhai geopolitically were divided between those who wanted to join Mongolia and Russia.
 Kombu-Dorzhu proposed the establishment of a khanate ruled by him in a January 1912 meeting with Uryankhay's noyans and lamas, however this was not to be.
 He then looked to Russia for assistance with the aim of reasserting his control over Uryankhay, putting him in opposition to the pro-Mongolian noyans.
 He made a threat of Russian-backed military force to the noyans of Salchak and Tozhu, which did not stop their declarations of independence and plea to come under the Mongolian state, which was accepted.
 Khemchik, ruled by Mongush Buyan-Badyrgy, followed suit in submitting to Mongolia.
 With the pro-Russian side marginalized, the ambyn-noyan, still with the intention of unifying Uryankhay, joined the Bogd Khanate and requested for the return of Salchak, Tozhu, Khemchik and Khövsgöl to him.
 It then became apparent with Chinese intentions to annex Mongolia and Uryankhay that aligning with Russia was the only viable option.
 Uryankhay was declared a Russian protectorate—Uryankhay Krai—on April 4, 1914, after which Salchak and Tozhu were brought back to Kombu-Dorzhu's rule.
 The process of implementing the protectorate took six months.